-File-system based browsing Requirement R2.
+Requirement R2.
 Support filesystem based browsing for early access.

 Analysis.
-This is required in order to quickly render a user interface to the 133 user, for example when plugging in a USB flash device.
-Removable devices are 134 potentially slow and it takes time to actually index and capture all metadata, 135 so information like author and album could not be available on time.
-Therefore, 136 a filesystem view should be available through the media browsing framework 137 itself at least, in order to provide quick access to the media content by browsing 138 the filesystem structure; as opposed to other ways to browse content using the 139 metadata (by author, album, etc.).
-140
+This is required in order to quickly render a user interface to the user, for example when plugging in a USB flash device.
+Removable devices are potentially slow and it takes time to actually index and capture all metadata, so information like author and album could not be available on time.
+Therefore, a filesystem view should be available through the media browsing framework itself at least, in order to provide quick access to the media content by browsing the filesystem structure; as opposed to other ways to browse content using the metadata (by author, album, etc.).

-141 Solution.
+Solution.

 There is a Grilo Filesystem plugin.
-This is the fastest way to access the filesystem is tem entries in the device.
+This is the fastest way to access the filesystem entries in the device.
 Content would be available soon after the filesystem is mounted on the system.
 Additionally, this plugin already monitors and reports for changes on the directories or files.
 One disadvantage of the Grilo Filesystem plugin is that it could be hard to access the metadata or get notified about changes in an efficient way.

 Another solution would be to use Grilo Tracker plugin.
-Grilo plugins provide 148 access to the media content in a hierarchical way.
-Grilo Tracker plugin has two 149 modes of hierarchical navigation, one based on categories and another one based 150 on the filesystem.
-The latter one provides the info in the same structure as it is 151 stored in the filesystem.
-It allows to browse from a root folder or from specific 152 folders.
-However, the information has to be previously available in Tracker Store 153 for this to work.
-To minimize this delay, Tracker scheduler will be changed to get 154 filesystem information before other media metadata.
-Obtaining the filesystem 155 information is very fast compared to the extraction of the metadata (which 156 involves reading the file contents).
-Some timings have been gathered to show this 157 fact, check the table in [Appendix: Questions Appendix: Questions (#appendix-questions-answers) Answers Answers] for the details.
+Grilo plugins provide access to the media content in a hierarchical way.
+Grilo Tracker plugin has two modes of hierarchical navigation, one based on categories and another one based on the filesystem.
+The latter one provides the info in the same structure as it is stored in the filesystem.
+It allows to browse from a root folder or from specific folders.
+However, the information has to be previously available in Tracker Store for this to work.
+To minimize this delay, Tracker scheduler will be changed to get filesystem information before other media metadata.
+Obtaining the filesystem information is very fast compared to the extraction of the metadata (which involves reading the file contents).
+Some timings have been gathered to show this fact, check Table 5: Timeline of events on USB flash device insertion in the Q&A section for the details.
 This solution plays nicely with requirement R3 (to get notifications of ready metadata as soon as it is available) and with R8 and R13 (regarding the scheduling of operations like crawling, metadata extraction, etc.).